Quadratic Equations in Hyperbolic Groups are NP-complete: Quadratic equations in free products

-Consider the case, when all free factors are either free groups, or abelian groups.
-(Example 4 illustrates the proof.)
-We denote by $M_i$ the length of the $ith$ extension.
-Then the length of each component of the quadratic equation associated with the extension is bounded linearly by $M_i$ in the orientable case and by a polynomial of degree 4 on $M_i$ in the non-orientable case, see \cite{kv}, \cite{lm}.
-Let $U_1^{\prime},\ldots , U_m^{\prime}$ be the left sides of the multiform after augmentation.
-The tuple $U_1^{\prime},\ldots , U_m^{\prime}$ is presented by a quadratic set of words in a free group now.
-The total length of $U_1^{\prime},\ldots ,U_m^{\prime}$ is bounded by $6M^2$ (in orientable case) and $60M^5$ (in non-orientable case), and, therefore, values of variables in the quadratic set of words are bounded by the same numbers.
-For the quadratic equation $Q=1$ in the formulation of the theorem, the tuple $U_1^{\prime},\ldots , U_m^{\prime}$ represents the coefficients.
-Now we may use the results for the quadratic equations in free groups from \cite{kv}, \cite{lm} to obtain the estimates in Theorem \ref{th:5}.
+The number of letters after augmentations is bounded by $M$, and substitution of $W(i,l_i)$ in terms of commutators and squares does not give more then $4M$ new letters, so the new total length is not more then $5M$.
+In a free group, the number of commutators is bounded by the total length of coefficients, and products of commutators in abelian groups are trivial.
+So the length of each new letter is bounded by $2M$, and then the total length of $V_1^{\prime},\ldots ,V_m^{\prime}$ is bounded by $10M^2$, in the orientable case.
+A similar argument shows that in the non-orientable case the number of new letters is bounded by $5M$, but the length of each new letter is bounded by $12M^4$, so therefore the total length of $V_1^{\prime},\ldots ,V_m^{\prime}$ is bounded by $60M^5$.
+For the quadratic equation $Q=1$ in the formulation of the theorem, the tuple $V_1^{\prime},\ldots , V_m^{\prime}$ represents the coefficients.
+Now we can use the results from \cite{lm}, cited above, for arbitrary quadratic equations in free groups in order to obtain the estimates in Theorem \ref{th:5}.
 Theorem \ref{th:5} is proved.